bjh-developer/vibelines/DEPLOYMENT.md

 2. Verify all environment variables are set correctly
 3. Check that all required dependencies are installed
 4. Test the function endpoint directly first before testing the full flow

+### If you get "require is not defined in ES module scope":
+1. Ensure your serverless function uses ES module syntax (import/export)
+2. Check that your package.json has `"type": "module"`
+3. Use `import` statements instead of `require()`
+4. Use `export default` instead of `module.exports`

+### If you see source code instead of function execution locally:
+1. This is expected behavior with `npm run dev` (Vite doesn't run serverless functions)
+2. Test on Vercel preview deployment instead
+3. Or use `vercel dev` for local serverless function testing

 ### If you get "Function Runtimes must have a valid version" error:
 1. Remove explicit runtime configuration from `vercel.json`